therealchjones/mffer/docs/webapp.md

 ## Description

-The `mffer` webapp presents [`mffer`](mffer.md)-extracted data in a format to help with in-game decision making.
+The mffer webapp presents [mffer](mffer.md)-extracted data in a format to help with in-game decision making.

 ## Requirements

-The `mffer` webapp is built on Google Apps Script and uses Google Sheets as a data store.
+The mffer webapp is built on Google Apps Script and uses Google Sheets as a data store.
 It requires a web browser with robust JavaScript support for most functionality.
 An Internet connection is required to use the webapp; it does not have an "offline" mode.

 ## See Also

-Other concepts, examples, and workflows including the `mffer` webapp are in the [User Guide](USAGE.md).
+Other concepts, examples, and workflows including the mffer webapp are in the [User Guide](USAGE.md).
 For information about deploying the webapp rather than using it, see the [Development Guide](Development.md#deploying-the-webapp).